ShahAashka/StarRating/README.md

 * on hover
     • highlight the stars
 * on mouse leave
-    • highlighted stars should track back to its previous state
+    • highlighted stars should track back to their previous state

 Good to have features -> optimization, accessibility
 * put emojis instead of numbers